 Lastly, FOIA directs agencies to disclose nonexempt agency records to "any person" upon request.
-A "person" is defined as "an individual, partnership, corporation, association, or public or private organization other than an agency."81 Courts have therefore held that, along with individuals, organizational entities such as corporations, as well as state and foreign governments, have access rights under FOIA.
-82 That said, federal agencies have no right to records under FOIA.83
+A "person" is defined as "an individual, partnership, corporation, association, or public or private organization other than an agency."
+Courts have held that, along with individuals, organizational entities such as corporations and state and foreign governments have access rights under FOIA.
+Federal agencies have no right to records under FOIA.